 Operation Christmas Child

-In 2016, our volunteers increased to 20, totaling 247 hours of work for Christ.
-Our drop-off center received a total of 2,614 shoe boxes (versus 2,115 boxes in 2015).
-We are pleased with all of this increased activity, which will be sent to Zambia, Zimbabwe, Tanzania, St. Lucia, Namibia, and Madagascar.
-Through our efforts and the 4,500 drop-off locations throughout the USA, it is expected that we will hit the milestone of collecting and distributing more than 12 million shoe box gifts to children in 2016.
+Through our efforts and the 4,500 drop-off locations throughout the USA, it is expected that we will hit the milestone of collecting and distributing more than 12 million shoe box gifts to children in 2017.

 BUT — the most important number is the ONE child who receives a box of school supplies, basic hygiene items, and toys with the messages of love from our church and from God!